dotnet/csharplang/proposals/low-level-struct-improvements.md

 - Allow the declaration of safe `fixed` buffers for managed and unmanaged types in `struct`

 ## Compat Considerations
-The biggest challenge in the proposals presented here is they must be compatible with our existing [span safety rules](https://github.com/dotnet/csharplang/blob/master/proposals/csharp-7.2/span-safety.md).
-That is the language can't introduce new lifetime safety errors for existing code patterns and that presents a challenge with several of the proposed features.
-It's important to understand these challenges as they significantly impact the design of the features.

-To understand the challenges here let's first consider how `Span<T>` will look once `ref` fields are supported.
+To understand the compat challenges in tihs design let's first consider how `Span<T>` will look once `ref` fields are supported.

 <a name="new-span"></a>